HackBulgaria/Programming101-CSharp/week02/03-SourceControl/README.md

 In order to fix the merge conflict, we need to use a merge tool.
 First make sure you have configured git to use [Visual Studio as a merge tool](https://github.com/HackBulgaria/Programming101-CSharp/blob/master/week02/README.md#working-with-git)

-Now run `git mergetool` and start Visual Studio merge tool should be started.
+Now run `git mergetool` and Visual Studio merge tool should be started.
 Get familiar with the interface.
 We want the file to look like this after the merge:

 ```
 This is line one.